psytraxx/ReactiveSpringBootChat/README.md

 # Run the Demo

-1.  clone this repo from github
+1. Clone this repo from github

-2.  run with docker-compose in the root of the project
+2. Run with docker-compose in the root of the project

-        cd sse-chat/
+        cd ReactiveSpringBootChat/
         docker compose up --build

-access the react frontend at
+Access the React frontend at

 http://localhost:3000/